dequelabs/corro/README.md

             'test 3'
           ]
         }, value: {
-          type: 'number', // must be a numbers
+          type: 'number', // must be a number
           min: 0,         // must be greater than or equal to 0
           max: 100        // must be less than or equal to 100 }